Non-Hermitian second-order topological superconductors: Topological Phase transition at Bloch points

 \section{Topological Phase transition at Bloch points}

 In the previous section, we have shown that the non-Hermitian system can stabilize the topologically nontrivial NHSOTSCs with robust in-gap MCMs.
 The topological phase transition between the topologically nontrivial and trivial phases occurs when the gap closes.
 In one-dimensional non-Hermitian superconductor systems, the energy gap only closes at the Bloch points~\cite{JPCM2023Yang_Universal}.
-Here, we extend it into 2D non-Hermitian superconductors by the non-Bloch band theory with the Amoeba formulation to reveal the topological phase transition.
-For the sake of simplicity, we focus on the $\mu=0$ and $t_{x/y}>0$ case in the subsequent analysis, where simple analytic results for edge modes can be obtained.
+Here, we extend it into two and higher-dimensional non-Hermitian superconductors by the non-Bloch band theory with the Amoeba formulation to reveal the topological phase transition.
+From Eq. \ref{eq_gamma}, when the gap of bulk's energies close with $E=0$, we can deduce that

-Fig.~\ref{fig_BPs}(a) shows the real part of the OBC energy spectrum as a function of $m_0$.
-The topological phase transition occurs when the gap closes at critical values $m_0 = \pm(t_x + t_y)$ with $E = 0$.
-The phase is topologically nontrivial with robust MCMs when $|m_0| < t_x + t_y$.
-At topological phase transition, we have $\gamma_{x/y}^\text{min}(0) = -\gamma_{x/y}^\text{min}(0) = 0$ from Eq.~\ref{eq_gamma}, which implies that the gap closes at the Bloch points with